digicosmos86/growthings-lessons/content/unit1/lesson1.md

 #### Science Concepts:

->
+* **Greenhouses**: a structure with walls and roof made mainly of transparent material, such as glass, in which plants requiring **regulated climatic conditions** are grown.

 #### Computer Science Concepts:

-> micro-controllers, computing, programming languages, operating systems
+* **Micro-controllers (MCU)**: are compact computers dedicated to one task
+* **Programming languages**: contains instructions for computers to do things

 #### Materials Needed

-> A fully functional smart greenhouse for demonstration, smart greenhouse kits for each pair of students
+> A fully functional smart greenhouse for demonstration, smart greenhouse kits for each pair of students, {{% button href="https://www.dropbox.com/s/up6t717amb4wfsu/Lesson%201.%20How%20does%20a%20greenhouse%20work.docx?dl=1" icon="fa fa-download" %}}Reading Material{{% /button %}}

 #### Target Skills